Geelong Grammar School: Buildings at Corio

 Opened in 1978 (replacing the 1890s Bracebridge Wilson Hall, which burnt in 1976), the "BW" was where most school plays and school assemblies were held.
 It seats approximately 300 people in fixed seating.
 However, seating capacity can be expanded to accommodate approximately 600 people.
-With the construction of School for Performing Arts and Creative Education, the "BW" was made largely redundant.
+With the construction of the School for Performing Arts and Creative Education, the "BW" was made largely redundant.